Hereditary spastic paraparesis is a rare hereditary disorder that causes gradual weakness with muscle spasms (spastic weakness) in the legs.

 Usually, symptoms continue to slowly worsen, but sometimes they level off after adolescence.
 Life span is not affected.

 About 10% of people with the disorder have other abnormalities due to damage of the brain, spinal cord, or nerves.
-For example, they may have eye problems, lack of muscle control, hearing loss, mental retardation, dementia, and peripheral nerve disorders.
+For example, they may have eye problems, lack of muscle control, hearing loss, intellectual disability, dementia, and peripheral nerve disorders.

 The disorder is diagnosed by excluding other disorders that cause similar symptoms (such as multiple sclerosis and spinal cord compression) and by determining whether other family members have hereditary spastic paraparesis.
 Blood tests (genetic testing) are sometimes done to check for the genes that cause the disorder.